BtabOrg/bookface/README.md

 - The 'authored' relationship with Book is mandatory, the relationship is total.
 A Book must have an Author.

 Book
+- The 'authored' relationship with Author is mandatory, the relationship is total.
+A Book must have an Author.

 Comments
+- The 'created' relationship with User is mandatory, the relationship is total.
+A Comment is created by a User.
+- The 'has' relationship with Book is optional, the relationship is partial.
+A Book may not have any Comments.

 Favourites
+- The 'is' relationship with User is optional, the relationship is partial.
+A User may not have any Favourites.
+- The  'listed as' relationship with Book is manadatory, the relationship is total.
+A Favourite can not exist if it is not associated with a Book which is listed.